Walnut Creek Alpacas, Oklahoma

 newborn cria

-Aztec and Tia welcome our newest addition.
+Aztec and Tia welcome our new addition.

 Dave & Karen Galbraith